jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

 1. Change configure.ac to reflect the new version number and commit:
     **git commit -sm "input-wacom VERSION" configure.ac** You *must not* have uncommitted changes when releasing a new version.
-2. Tag the module: '''git tag -m "input-wacom VERSION" -s input-wacom-VERSION .
+2. Tag the module: **git tag -m "input-wacom VERSION" -s input-wacom-VERSION**.
 You will use your pgp key for this step.
 3. Run **make dist**.
 Verify the name of the tarball (input-wacom-VERSION.tar.bz2).
 If this is a clean clone of the repository, you will need to first run autogen.sh to generate the